Heavy Manufacturing of Power Plants

 In 2009 Doosan bought Czech turbine maker Skoda Power, and is setting up Doosan Power Systems (DPS) to oversee Skoda Power and Doosan Babcock as its power solutions business in Europe and the Americas.
 Skoda's proprietary steam turbine technology completes the suite from reactor steam supply to generators, and positions it for engineering-procurement-construction (EPC) contracts for new nuclear power plants.

-China's heavy manufacturing plants can make about seven sets of pressure vessels and steam generators per year, a doubling from 2007, but this is projected to rise to 20 sets per year by 2015.
+China's heavy manufacturing plants can make about eight sets of pressure vessels and steam generators per year, a doubling from 2007, but this is projected to rise to 20 sets per year with a view to export.
 The National Development & Reform Commission (NDRC) in 2006 authorized major investment by three major fabricators, all state-owned.
-However, it appears that China cannot yet make large pumps and valves independently, and UK's Sheffield Forgemasters supplies these for AP1000 reactors globally.
+However, UK's Sheffield Forgemasters has been supplying reactor coolant pumps for AP1000 reactors globally.

 Early in 2010 the State Nuclear Power Technology Corporation (SNPTC), which is in charge of deployment of new reactor technology, announced that ten engineering enterprises had been qualified to provide equipment for Generation-III nuclear plants.
 The newly-qualified qualified suppliers are: China First Heavy Industries (CFHI); Harbin Power Equipment (Qinhuangdao) Co; Harbin AC/DC Motor Co; Shanghai Electric Nuclear Power Equipment Co (SENPE); Shanghai First Machine Tool Works; Dongfang (Guangzhou) Heavy Machinery Co Ltd; Deyang Heavy Equipment Co; Dalian Heavy Industry and Crane Co; Taiyuan Heavy Industry Co Ltd; and Shenyang Turbo Machinery Co.
 Presumably Shandong Nuclear Power Equipment Manufacturing Co.
 Ltd set up by SNPTC and in which in which it holds a 64% share is additional to these.

-China First Heavy Industries (CFHI) ) - also known as YiZhong - was founded in 1954 in the northern steel-belt Heilongjiang province of Manchuria and is now one of China's key industrial enterprises.
+China First Heavy Industries (CFHI) ) – also known as YiZhong – was founded in 1954 in the northern steel-belt Heilongjiang province of Manchuria and is now one of China's key industrial enterprises.
 While nuclear equipment accounts for only about 5% of its business, it produces pressure vessels for nuclear power plants up to 1080 MWe CPR-1000 (eg Hongyanhe1, Yangjiang 1-4, Ningde 3-4, Fuqing 1-2, Fangjiashan 1-2, Qinsahn II-4), steam generators for Yangjiang 1-3 and Ningde 3-4, pressurizers for Qinshan II-4, and pressure vessels for Chasma in Pakistan.
 It is supplying some steam generator and pressure vessel forgings for China's first two AP1000 units as a subcontractor to Doosan, and is to supply AP1000 pressure vessel and steam generators for Haiyang 1, as well as CGNPC's first AP1000 units at Dafan/Xianning.
 It commissioned a 15,000 tonne (150 MN) open-die hydraulic press at end of 2006 – then claimed to be the world's largest, and it has also been using a 12,500 tonne (125 MN) press.
-In June 2009 it poured a 580 tonne ingot for a nuclear plant turbine rotor, and forged this in August
+In June 2009 it poured a 580 tonne ingot for a nuclear plant turbine rotor, and forged this in August.
+In 2013 a 619 tonne ingot was forged into a turbine rotor.

 CFHI announced in December 2007 that it had gained approval from the NDRC to invest CNY 2.3 billion (US$ 337 million) in expanding its production capacity further.
 In 2009 it could provide three sets of equipment for large PWRs and is aiming for five sets by 2015.
 Located in Qiqihar, Heilongjiang Province in Northeast China, the project is going to double the company's annual production of molten steel and increase pressed forging capacity to 240,000 tonnes per year.
 Its target is to build the "world’s largest casting and forging steel base" by 2010, and in November 2009 it announced that it had invested CNY 5 billion to achieve this.